Nadatarkhan/RMY/README.md

 ## Methodology

 This toolkit introduces a multi-method event detection and integration pipeline for constructing Representative Meteorological Year (RMY) and Future RMY (FRMY) weather files.
-These new formats restore historically observed or projected extremes into standard TMY files to enable realistic simulation for overheating, thermal resilience, peak demand, and mortality-linked risk.
+These new formats restore historically observed or projected extremes into standard TMY files to enable realistic simulation for overheating, thermal resilience, and peak demand.

 An Ensemble anomaly-detection method is used based on the following: